aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A cynic is only a frustrated optimist.
+> 🥠 A closed mouth gathers no feet.